 13. User intent

-Also, research other related topics and questions that appear the People Also Ask section of the SERPs.
+Also, research other related topics and questions that appear in the People Also Ask section of the SERPs.

 14. Structured data and schema markup